-The evidence supporting this finding of fact is contained in the direct, supplemental, and rebuttal testimony and exhibits of DEC witness Tabor, including the Compliance Report, and the testimony and exhibits of Public Staff witness Thomas.
+The evidence supporting this finding of fact is contained in the direct, supplemental, and rebuttal testimony and exhibits of DEC witness Tabor, including the CPRE Compliance Report, and the testimony and exhibits of Public Staff witness Thomas.

-The direct testimony of DEC witness Tabor and the 2021 Compliance Report, which accompanied her direct testimony, detail DEC's actions to implement the CPRE Program requirements of N.C.G.S. § 62-110.8 in collaboration with the IA.
-In her direct testimony, DEC witness Tabor testified that DEC had issued the Tranche 3 request for proposals seeking to procure 596 MW.
+The direct testimony of DEC witness Tabor and the 2021 CPRE Compliance Report, which accompanied her direct testimony, detail DEC's actions to implement the CPRE Program requirements of N.C.G.S. § 62-110.8 in collaboration with the IA.
+In her direct testimony, DEC witness Tabor testified that the Company had issued CPRE Tranche 3 seeking to procure 596 MW.

-Following submittal of the initial 2021 Compliance Report, witness Tabor submitted supplemental testimony and an updated 2021 Compliance Report.
+Following submittal of an initial 2021 CPRE Compliance Report, witness Tabor submitted supplemental testimony and an Updated 2021 CPRE Compliance Report.
 In her supplemental testimony, witness Tabor explained that only 520.79 MW of projects bid into Tranche 3, short of the 596 MW target procurement volume.
-She also testified that several Tranche 2 winning bids had dropped out of, or were planning to drop out of the CPRE Program, leaving additional capacity unfulfilled.
+She also testified that several projects had dropped out of, or were planning to drop out of, Tranche 2 of the CPRE Program.

-In his testimony, Public Staff witness Thomas testified that several projects had since withdrawn from Tranche 3 bringing the total amount of bidding MWs down to
+In his testimony, Public Staff witness Thomas testified that several projects had since withdrawn from Tranche 3 bringing the total amount of bidding MWs down to 446 MW, and that the bidders remaining in Tranche 3 had expressed concerns to the CPRE Program IA regarding market uncertainty and rising solar development costs.
+Witness Thomas stated that the Public Staff does not expect that the total CPRE capacity procured will meet the CPRE target, as the target would not be met even if all 446 MW currently in Tranche 3 were to go on to sign PPAs.
+Witness Thomas testified that, at this time, it is unclear how this shortfall can be resolved, and requested the Company to provide testimony on how to address such shortfall.
+However, Public Staff witness Thomas testified that the 2021 CPRE Compliance Report provides adequate information that satisfies the requirements of Commission Rule R8-71(h).

-446 MW, and that the bidders remaining in Tranche 3 had expressed concerns to the IA regarding market uncertainty and rising solar development costs.
-Witness Thomas stated that the Public Staff does not expect that the total CPRE Program capacity procured will meet the CPRE Program target, as the target would not be met even if all 446 MW currently in Tranche 3 were to go on to sign PPAs.
-Witness Thomas testified that, at this time, it is unclear how this shortfall can be resolved, and requested DEC to provide testimony on how to address such shortfall.
-However, Public Staff witness Thomas testified that the 2021 Compliance Report provides adequate information that satisfies the requirements of Commission Rule R8-71(h).
+On rebuttal, witness Tabor testified that this docket is not the appropriate proceeding to determine a solution to the CPRE shortfall issue because the issue concerns both DEC and DEP and should therefore be addressed in a docket in which both utilities are participating.
+However, witness Tabor testified that any shortfall in the CPRE Program would need to be made up by additional solar procurements, and that the Company was committed to making up for the shortfall and achieving the CPRE Program statutory requirements.
+She stated that the Company's Carbon Plan assumed that the requirements of the CPRE Program would be met, and that DEC and DEP planned to engage with the Public Staff and interested stakeholders on the best way to achieve the CPRE Program requirements and solve the shortfall.
+She further testified that the Company plans to, pursuant to NCUC

-On rebuttal, witness Tabor testified that this docket is not the appropriate proceeding to determine a solution to the CPRE Program shortfall issue because the issue concerns both DEC and DEP and should therefore be addressed in a docket in which both utilities are participating.
-However, witness Tabor testified that any shortfall in the CPRE Program would need to be made up by additional solar procurements, and that DEC was committed to making up for the shortfall and achieving the CPRE Program statutory requirements.
-She stated that DEC's Carbon Plan assumed that the requirements of the CPRE Program would be met, and that DEC and DEP planned to engage with the Public Staff and interested stakeholders on the best way to achieve the CPRE Program requirements and solve the shortfall.
-She further testified that DEC plans to, pursuant to Commission Rule R8-71(g), provide the Commission with an update in its annual CPRE Program Plan on the shortfall, which is due September 1, 2022.
-She stated that the update will inform the Commission as to how the CPRE Program shortfall will be resolved.
+Rule R8-71(g), provide the Commission with an update in its annual CPRE Program Plan on the shortfall, which is due September 1, 2022.
+She stated that the update will inform the Commission as to how the CPRE shortfall will be resolved.